 Note: Some spare tires require higher inflation pressure than the other tires.
-Check the tire label on the B pillar or the edge of the driver's door for the recommended spare tire pressure.
+Check the Safety Compliance Certification Label on the B pillar or the edge of the driver's door for the recommended spare tire pressure.

-- 6. Visually inspect the tires to make sure there are no nails or other objects embedded that could poke a hole in the tire and cause an air leak - 7.
-Check the sidewalls to make sure there are no gouges, cuts or bulges.
+6. Visually inspect the tires to make sure there are no nails or other objects embedded that could poke a hole in the tire and cause an air leak.

+7. Check the sidewalls to make sure there are no gouges, cuts or bulges.